Garmin inReach Mini 2 Satellite Messenger and GPS Long Term Review

 The learning curve for the GPSMAP 67i is, however, quite a bit higher.
 For most users, who just desire a device that they can use to share their trip to the homefront, do two way communication, get weather forecasts, and call an SOS, the 67i is overkill.

-Learn more about the Garmin GPSMap 67i in our review here.
+Learn more about the Garmin GPSMap 67i in our full review.

 dean krakel in the mountains on the colorado trail